Money in Circulation

 In the United States, the Federal Reserve System and its twelve central banks are responsible for the circulation of money.
 In most other countries, a single central bank controls the amount of money in circulation.
 In Europe, the European System of Central Banks controls the money supply for the countries that belong to the European Union.
 In this unit, we will discuss the most common measures of our money supply, which include the Monetary Base, M-1, M-2, and M-3.
 Of these, M-1 and M-2 are by far the most frequently used.

 The Monetary Base

-The Monetary Base, or so-called high powered money, includes bank reserves plus currency in the hands of the non-bank public.
-Bank reserves are funds held by banks and are not in circulation with the public.
-Bank reserves include physical or electronically recorded cash balances held by banks.
+The Monetary Base, or so-called high powered money, consists of primarily two things: currency in the hands of the non-bank public and bank reserves.
+Bank reserves include physical and electronically recorded cash balances held by banks.
 Currency consists of banknotes (paper money) issued through the Federal Reserve, and coins minted by the United States Mint (part of the United States Treasury).

 The monetary base is not the same as what economists refer to as the money supply.
 The monetary base includes funds held by banks.
 This money does not necessarily get spent on the purchases of goods and services (especially if the money does not get loaned out) and therefore does not necessarily affect economic activity.
 The money supply measures described in the next paragraphs more directly affect economic activity, because they include funds held by the public (households and non-bank businesses).
 There are three money supply measures; the first two are most commonly monitored and manipulated by the Federal Reserve for policy decision-making purposes.

 Official United States Money Supply Measures